scottriding/utah_legislators_api/README.md

 This call requires two parameters:

-1. address -- an unstructured house number and street name
+1. address -- a house number and street name
 2. area -- either a city name or a 5-digit zipcode

 Geocoding is generously provided by the [Utah AGRC](http://gis.utah.gov)